viamrobotics/docs/docs/get-started/quickstarts/collect-data.md

 {{< gif webm_src="/how-tos/capture-sensor-readings.webm" mp4_src="/how-tos/capture-sensor-readings.mp4" alt="The process described below." max-width="600px" class="aligncenter" >}}

-1. Return to the **CONFIGURE** tab on your machine's page in [the Viam app](https://app.viam.com/).
-   Locate the configuration card for your sensor.

-2. Click the **Add method** button.
+1. On the sensor's configuration card, find the **Data capture** area and click the **Add method** button.
    When the **Data management service missing** alert appears, click **Create data management service** to add the service to your machine.
-   Leave the default settings.
+   Keep the default settings.

-3. Scroll back up to your sensor configuration card.
+1. Scroll back up to your sensor configuration card.
    In the **Data capture** section:

    - Click the **Method** dropdown and select **Readings**.